Printer's devil theater:

 Karla thinks she has put all that madness behind her when she falls in love with a handsome bearcat.
 But she could not be more wrong.

 The Ballad of Karla Fox was written by Scot Augustson (who also made the puppets).
-Voices will be provided by Shannon Kipp, Stacey Plum, Shawnmarie Stanton and Roy Stanton.
+Voices provided by Shannon Kipp, Stacey Plum, Shawnmarie Stanton and Roy Stanton.

 Original Music by Shawnmarie Stanton.